 Since long before I can remember, I’ve daydreamed about adventure.
 More than daydreams; I fantasised obsessively, even as a very young child.
 Escape for me was as simple as closing my eyes or looking out of a window, and for years – especially when my mum got sick – I spent more time living in a fantasy world than in reality.
 It was when I discovered travel that I lost that lack, that sense of disconnect from reality.
 For the first time, I was living in a world where I didn’t need to escape.

 The pain of loss that I carried with me in the years since my mum’s death turned me into a person I hated.
 An uptight, anxious, miserable person.
-Travelling turned me into a person I love.
+Travelling moved me through that grief and turned me into a person I love.
 I’m more relaxed when I travel, I’m braver, I find it so much easier to meet and talk to new people.
 So I feel as though I can’t stop, because what if I never figure out how to be that version of myself in “the real world”?

 The person I discovered on my first backpacking trip was more reckless than my real self.
 I’ve often said that travel makes me braver, but that’s not really it.
 It’s because since my mum died, I’ve never really been able to deny myself anything.
 Sometimes to my own detriment, because it makes me more selfish, fatter, poorer, and lazier than I maybe could or should be.
 If I want a second slice of cake, I have it.
 If I want to run away to Asia and burn every last penny of my savings, I do it.
 If I want to do a bungee jump – no matter how scared I am – I do it.
 I don’t worry about consequences, I don’t worry about gaining weight or about future heart problems or what I’ll do when I run out of money.
 If there’s something I want, I let myself have it.
 Because life is just too fucking short.